aweymo-ui/aerial_timelapse/README.md

 # Aerial Time Lapse Tools Survey

-Created for the 2024 University of Idaho GIS Day. _Andrew Weymouth, 2024_.
+**Survey of five platforms** that researchers can use to generate aerial time lapse visualizations, highlighting their unique strengths, weaknesses and the technical skills required for each.
+Created for the 25th annual University of Idaho GIS Day Short Talk series. _Andrew Weymouth, Fall 2024_.